Amit14594/target-brazil-ecommerce-sql/README.md

 - Delivery performance and freight cost show clear regional variation — opportunity for logistics optimization.
 - Payment method and installment behavior reveal customer purchasing power segments.

-*(Full query results and detailed insights are in the notebook/PDF report.)*
+*(Full query results and detailed insights are in the PDF report.)*

 ---